-Item #1-What constitutes and FBLA region?
+Item #1-What constitutes a PA FBLA region?

 Pennsylvania is organized into 28 regions across the Commonwealth.
 A region is a collection of chapters in a geographic area (averaging 8-12 chapters per region).
-Nearly all regions are organized by county or a series of counties.
-Here is an idea how the regions are organized in Pennsylvania:
+Nearly all regions are organized by county, parts of a county, or a series of counties.
+This is how the regions are organized in Pennsylvania: